 3. Sunset on a rooftop

-It’s the first thing we do once we’re at a new place.
-Check the rooftop view if it has one.
+It’s the first thing we do once we arrive in a new area.
+Check the rooftop view if it has a great sunset point.
 Sit down and enjoy the sun setting behind the beautiful city of Fes.

 4. Fes Guide for the best price when buying a carpet / rug.

 Fes is known for its handicraft.
 You will see carpet sellers in all the main streets of the medina.
 We were advised by a French woman living in Marrakech to go to a certain shop (across the street of Café El Khmissa) where they will give you an honest price.
 After going through around 20 rugs we selected our favorite one.
 The rug is 2 meters long and 1.5 meters wide, we paid $150 which we thought was a fair price for a rug.

 The medina of Fes is the oldest and largest of North Africa and UNESCO World Heritage.
 It’s unique that it still has much of its history and roots and that’s why it’s super easy to get lost.
 We have experienced this a few times at night and that wasn’t the most comfortable place to get lost.
 Make sure to know which signs you should follow before you leave your riad or hotel because even Google Maps gets lost in this maze.